Ready! PR! Fight!

 Things to avoid:

-• Don't make the comments/tasks personal or targeted.
+• Don't make the comments/tasks personal or targeted towards that person.

 • Don't act aggressively.
 Instead be conscientious and show empathy.

-• Avoid condescending words: Words such as "just", "obviously", "easy", or "only"can come across as belittling.
-You can use linters like Alex.js to automatically flag these.
+• Avoid condescending words: Words such as "just", "obviously", "easy", or "only" can come across as belittling.

 • Don't let pressures such as deadlines prevent you from holding the line.
 If you missed a bug in a code review, then you are just a responsible for it.